 Around 2000 employees are based mainly in the ASIO's Canberra offices.

-Careers in the ASIO
+Careers at ASIO

 A variety of careers are offered in the ASIO including entry-level and graduate jobs across a number of departments that include technology, surveillance, intelligence, trades, corporate services, language specialists and more.
 ASIO employs a wide and diverse workforce that also includes later career moves from professions including teaching, engineering, science and music.
 ASIO has also hired former athletes, tradies, geologists, philosophers, lawyers, journalists and a wide range of STEM specialists.